 If your designated driver or sober friend wants to come along, the Sunday Saint offers Ghia non-alcoholic aperitif mixed with plum, fresh ginger, lemon, and rosemary for a refreshing mocktail.

-11. Visit the Green Mansion of Green Man Brewery
+11. Green Man Brewery

 Green Man Brewing began at Dirty Jack’s, but as South Slope flourished with microbreweries, they opened the enormous Green Mansion, a combination production facility and tasting bar.